 The county argued that the crossing of CTH M is advisable from an economic development and transportation planning perspective to leverage rail service in the city’s Crossroads Business Park.
 Railroad crossing and yield signs are required at each approach to a passive railroad-highway grade crossing.
 The WSOR will serve Clasen Quality Chocolate with rail tankers carrying sugars and food-grade oils at least three nights per week.

-The company intends to start construction on the rail spur, an extension of Putnam Parkway and its facility as soon as possible in 2021, Hulick said.
+The company intends to start construction on the rail spur, an extension of Putman Parkway and its facility as soon as possible in 2021, Hulick said.

 Clasen Quality Chocolate has facilities in Middleton and Watertown and corporate offices in Madison.